 The purpose of this group is further to prepare for mindfully approaching the full day with presence and purpose.
-Group begins with a mindfulness exercise and a review of the day's schedule and skill focus, followed by a brief structured check-in.
-Following check-in, there may be time for group discussion regarding common themes that have been raised, focusing on how one can use dialectical behavior therapy (DBT) skills to address problems in living.
+Group begins with a mindfulness exercise, a review of the day's schedule, and skill focus, followed by a brief structured check-in.
+Following check-in, there may be time for group discussion regarding common themes that have been raised, focusing on how one can use skills to address problems in living.

 Each group focuses on learning different therapeutic skills, coping strategies, and concepts to help reduce your psychiatric symptoms.

 - Helping you balance your emotions, thoughts, and behaviors

 - Increasing your ability to be present in the moment

 - Increasing your capacity to accept things as they are without judgment

 - Improving your ability to cope with emotional pain and experience increasing positive emotional experiences in your life

 - Learning crisis management skills

 - Developing and/or improving relationships and communication skills

 You may attend other groups in the program, including: